fredlcore/BSB-LAN/docs/EN/troubleshooting.md

 ---
 ## Compiling fails: "Sketch too big"
-- Select the "Minimal SPIFFS (Large APPS with OTA)" partition scheme in the Arduino IDE under ***Tools/Partition Scheme***.
+- [Select the *Minimal SPIFFS (Large APPS with OTA)* partition scheme][SPIFFS] in the Arduino IDE under ***Tools/Partition Scheme***.
 If you are using over-the-air updates, you have to flash the software once via USB after changing the partition scheme before OTA updates will work again.

 ---
 ## No access to web-interface anymore